Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2018 Winner

-Dr. Lorna Farrelly works in the Department of Neuroscience at the Icahn School of Medicine at Mount Sinai (ISMMS).
-Her research investigates the complex interplay between novel chromatin regulatory mechanisms in the brain and neuronal plasticity.
-Her studies have more specifically identified and delineated a previously undefined histone modification mediated by the monoamine serotonin.
-In her work, Dr. Farrelly combines a wide variety of biochemical, biophysical and molecular approaches to address the regulation of this epigenetic phenomenon within normal neurodevelopment, and in terms of its contribution to psychiatric disease.
-Dr. Farrelly is a Postdoctoral Fellow in the laboratory of Dr. Ian Maze, Assistant Professor in the Department of Neuroscience at the ISMMS.
+At the time of award, Dr. Lorna Farrelly worked in the Department of Neuroscience at the Icahn School of Medicine at Mount Sinai (ISMMS).
+Her research investigated the complex interplay between novel chromatin regulatory mechanisms in the brain and neuronal plasticity.
+Her studies more specifically identified and delineated a previously undefined histone modification mediated by the monoamine serotonin.
+In her work, Dr. Farrelly combined a wide variety of biochemical, biophysical and molecular approaches to address the regulation of this epigenetic phenomenon within normal neurodevelopment, and in terms of its contribution to psychiatric disease.

 Sabrina Tamburini